BA UoL, MSc Oxon

-Prior to her doctoral studies, Faye worked for the UK diplomatic service at NATO HQ in Brussels, where she specialised on operations in Afghanistan.
-She holds an MSc in Global Governance and Diplomacy from the University of Oxford, as well as a BA in Global Politics and International Relations (first class) and an MRes in Politics (distinction) from Birkbeck, University of London.
+Prior to her doctoral studies, Faye worked for the UK diplomatic service at NATO HQ in Brussels, where she specialised on military operations in Afghanistan, and the Afghan Peace Process.
+She completed her undergraduate studies in Politics and International Relations at Birkbeck College (University of London), and she holds an MSc in Global Governance and Diplomacy from the University of Oxford.

 Curtis, Faye.
 "Women in Politics - In conversation with Faye Curtis: Women in ground close combat roles, and work experience at NATO."
 OXPOL The Oxford University Politics Blog.
 October, 2022